jobiwankanobi/stackmobphp/readme.md

 ## Below this point Documentation is incorrect...for now

-Refer to _tests_ for things that are working and how to use them.
+Refer to (https://github.com/jobiwankanobi/stackmobphp/tree/master/tests) for things that are working and how to use them.

 ## Objects